 He started as a Soldier in the Eighth Route Army in the Chinese liberation war against Japan.
 He excelled both militarily and politically, this led to him gaining prominence in the party.
 Eventually he became the supreme commander of the Korean Volunteer Army, who took part in the Chinese people’s war against Japan and the Kuomintang.
 The party looked at Mu Chŏng as a potential future leader for the communist movement.1

-Gradually both the Koreans and the exile-Koreans began to found organizations to resist against the Japanese occupation of Korea.
-Several of these were active in guerrilla combat against the occupation, and some got direct help from the Chinese communist.
+Gradually both the Koreans and the exile-Koreans began to constitute organizations for resistance against the Japanese occupation of Korea.
+Several of these were active in guerrilla combat against the occupation, and some got direct help from the Chinese communists.

 The Soviet Red Army withdrew from Korea in 1948.
 The same did most of the American troops the year after.
 But the sparks between the north and south soon caught fire, and on June 25, 1950, there was once again war.
 With the Soviet Union and China supporting the people’s republic in the north, and USA, UN and several others supporting the south.